Universal credit: Welfare reform 'poor value' watchdog says

 "We want to know how he has left Parliament with the impression that everything is on track when the NAO says actually there are major problems.

-"Mr Duncan Smith is saying one thing to Parliament and his officials are confirming something entirely different with the nation's auditors."'Culture of secrecy'
+"Mr Duncan Smith is saying one thing to Parliament and his officials are confirming something entirely different with the nation's auditors."

 Mr Byrne clashed with his Conservative opposite number in the Commons, telling him: "You must apologise to the House and you must now convene cross-party talks to get this project back on track.
 The quiet man must not become the cover-up man."